ibm-cloud-docs/Cloudant/api/advanced.md

 -   **Response**: JSON document that lists cluster nodes and all nodes
 -   **Roles permitted**: _admin

-### Example request to list nodes in the cluster by using HTTP
+See the following example request to list nodes in the cluster by using HTTP:

 ```http
 GET /_membership HTTP/1.1
 ```
 {: codeblock}

-### Example request to list nodes in the cluster by using the command line
+See the following example request to list nodes in the cluster by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/_membership" \